JoeChen322/DIMA25_Project/README.md

     * **Favorites**: Heart your top picks to save them to your personal database.
     * **Watchlist**: Save movies to a "See Later" list with a single tap.
     * **Personal Ratings**: Rate movies you've watched to keep a record of your personal taste.
-* **Smart Recommendations**: Get suggestions for classic movies tailored to your specific taste.
+* **Recommendations System**: Get suggestions for classic movies tailored to your specific taste.
-* **Adaptive UI**: Optimized layouts for both mobile phones and tablets, ensuring a seamless experience across different screen sizes.
+* **Adaptive UI**: Optimized layouts for both mobile phones and tablets, ensuring a seamless experience across different screen sizes.Dark and Light modes with the system.

 ---